-Triadic — A triadic color scheme integrates three colors that are evenly spaced out on the color wheel.
-Referencing the wheel at the top of this article, the most recognized triadic color combination includes the three primary colors: red, blue, yellow.
-That’s followed closely by the three secondary colors: orange, green, violet.
+Triadic — this color scheme integrates three colors.
+On the color wheel, there is even space between the three colors.
+Look at the wheel at the top of this article.
+The most recognized triadic color combination has the three primary colors: red, blue, yellow.
+The three secondary colors follow closely behind: orange, green, violet.

-CMYK is a color model used for color printing; it includes the colors cyan, magenta, yellow, and key (black).
+CMYK is a color model used for color printing applications.
+This code includes the colors cyan, magenta, yellow, and key (black).
 Each color represents one screen used in the printing process.

-Hexadecimal code/Hex codes are the number-and-letter-combination codes that correspond to a unique definition for every color available on a RGB display –any computer or other digital screen including mobile phones.
+Hexadecimal code/Hex codes are the number-and-letter-combination codes that correspond to a unique definition for every color available on a RGB display (computer and digital screens, including mobile phones).

-RGB is an additive color model in which colors are created by adding various ratios of red, green, and blue.
-RGB is used for digital content displayed on computers and smartphones.
+RGB is an additive color model.
+In this method, you create colors by adding various ratios of red, green, and blue.
+All digital content displayed on computers and smartphones use RGB.

-Denotative colors are purpose-oriented: they use color to help you move around an application or program.
+Denotative colors are purpose-oriented.
+These colors help you move around an application or program.
 Denotative buttons tell you to “submit” your information and to navigate to the “next” screen.

-Interactive colors are assigned to interactive elements, such as hover-over buttons, clickable links, buttons.
-You want the color for these elements to stand out from the background so users can find them easily.
+Interactive colors are assigned to interactive elements.
+Hover-over buttons, clickable links, and buttons are interactive.
+The colors for these elements need to stand out from the background, so users can find them easily.

 Still got questions?
 Here are more articles and resources for learning about color theory and how to apply it to your projects.